 I spent a few years keeping track of 18 different families, some in New York and Vermont of Russian, Canialon, and Buckfast origin and slowly incorporating "wild" stock as I obtained it from removals, and also southern stock of the wonderful wild bees.
 I had contributions from some great bee breeders whom I would hope to consider my friends and recommended sources:

 Treatment free Russian queens from Kirk Webster of the champlain Valley, VT.
 Hardy and gentle Carniolans from Mike Palmer, St Albans, VT.
-Mixed genetic queens from John Jacobs from Old Sol Apiaries, Oregon.
-The Ontario Buckfast project.
+Mixed genetic queens from John Jaco The Ontario Buckfast project.
 Bjorn Apiaries, PA.

 - abandoned mamas- I have obtained several abandoned Langstroth hives, one that I tracked down the estranged owner, it was from a Russian package 5 years prior, surviving without any human intrusions in Tivoli, NY, on regular foundations, and another in Red Hook that has gone 6 years without a human there messing with it.

 If you think you have met the REAL DEAL in one of your hives, I’d be happy to invite her family into the program.
+Getting these genetics out there is the core of our current work.
 It's not about control but cultivation.